anshad/open-weather/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Running unit tests & end-to-end test

-Unit tests and end to end tests are not available with this release.

 ## Technology stack

 HTML5, CSS3, Angular 4, Bootstrap 4, SASS, ES6, Webpack, NPM